 The website and alias of Justin Morgan.
+(Recently moved to new server.)
 You can contact me on the address represented by: feedback at corfizz dot com, or via Twitter: @corfizz.

 A lightweight flashcards program still in development.